bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 ## Introduction

-In this challenge you will be working from the `Lambda Eats` homepage to create a functional `Pizza?` button that leads to a build your own pizza custom form.
+In this challenge you will be working from the `Bloomtech Eats` homepage to create a functional `Pizza?` button that leads to a build your own pizza custom form.

 You may use the following wireframes (also in a folder above) as guidance as you design your site but it is not required that you do so.